wp-plugins/testimonial-rotator/readme.txt

 It's designed with minimal CSS so it will blend with your theme and can easily be updated to match your theme by your developer.

+= Documentation =
+Help documents and code snippets can be viewed at http://halgatewood.com/docs/plugins/testimonial-rotator/

 = Shortcode examples =
 Here are few ways you can include the rotator on your pages and posts.